sammylwolfson/sortify/replit.md

-# Spotify Clone Web Application
+# ListLab - Playlist Management Web Application

 ## Overview

-This is a modern music streaming web application built with React, Express, and PostgreSQL.
-The application mimics Spotify's interface and functionality, allowing users to create playlists, manage songs, and browse music content.
-It features a dark theme design with Spotify's signature green accent colors.
+This is a modern playlist management web application called "ListLab" built with React, Express, and in-memory storage.
+The application maintains Spotify's visual interface and design aesthetics while being branded as ListLab, allowing users to create playlists, manage songs, and browse music content.
+It features a dark theme design with ListLab's green accent colors.

 ## System Architecture